-New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) fell by 41% in June 2020 compared with the same month in 2019.
-In the first half of 2020, new business fell by 32% compared with the same period in 2019.
+New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) fell by 6% in December 2020 compared with the same month in 2019.
+In 2020 as a whole, new business was 23% lower than in 2019.

-The business new car finance and commercial vehicle finance sectors reported falls in new business in June 2020 of 55% and 44% respectively, compared with the same month in 2019.
-Over the same period, the business equipment finance and plant and machinery finance sectors reported falls in new business of 36% and 28% respectively.
+The commercial vehicle finance sector reported new business up by 2% in December compared with the same month in 2019.
+The plant and machinery finance and IT equipment finance sectors reported falls in new business of 4% and 21% respectively, over the same period.

 Commenting on the figures, Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said: